lmaisenbacher/logger2/README.md

 # logger2
 A logger that reads out various devices and writes the output to an InfluxDB (>2.0).

-Maintaned by Lothar Maisenbacher (UC Berkeley), partly based on earlier software from Fabian Schmid and me at Max Planck Institute of Quantum Optics (MPQ).
+Maintained by Lothar Maisenbacher (UC Berkeley), partly based on earlier software from Fabian Schmid and me at Max Planck Institute of Quantum Optics (MPQ).

 ## Supported devices